OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 EqConstraintSystem
 +++++++++++++++++++

-Every Solver system has a corresponding EqConstraintSystem.
-This system defines the implicit relationship between the solver's parameters (which behave as implicit states in the coupled gradient solution) and the solver's equality constraint output (which behaves as a residual).
+Every Solver system has an EqConstraintSystem for each of its equality constraints.
+These systems define the implicit relationship between the solver's parameter (which behaves as an implicit state in the coupled gradient solution) and the solver's equality constraint output (which behaves as a residual).

 .. _`SolverSystem`: